 Aventurescent iolite is also known.
 Transparent blue iolite with inclusions of hematite platelets, mica, and other materials are known from locations in India and Tanzania.
 These are often sold under the misnomer "iolite sunstone."

 "Goldstone" and "Aventurescent Glass"

 Similar glasses are still made today.
-They are known as "aventurine glass".
-The most popular of these glasses is a simulant of aventurine known as "goldstone".
-Goldstone is easy to recognize because the the metal flakes within the glass are such strong reflectors of light.
+They are known as "aventurine glass."
+The most popular of these glasses is a simulant of aventurine known as "goldstone."
+Goldstone is easy to recognize because the metal flakes within the glass are such strong reflectors of light.
 The typical product is a clear glass with copper flakes, but sometimes blue or green "goldstone" is made by using colored glass instead of clear.
 Goldstone is a popular material for producing cabochons and other jewelry items.

 |Ruby and Sapphire|

 |Pictures of Opal|